os-lecture/2023S-os-lectures/lec5/p3-labs.md

 3. Address space from user perspective
 4. The kernel manages the address space
 5. Implement ASOS
-* Start pagination mode
+* Start Paging Mode
-* Implement springboard mechanism
+* Implement Trampoline Mechanism
-* Load and execute the application
+* Load and Execute the Application
-### Improve the implementation of trap handling
+ * ### Improve the Implementation of trap handling
-* Improved implementation of sys_write
+* Improve the Implementation of sys_write

 ![bg right:40% 100%](figs/addr-space-os-detail.png)

 ---

-#### Improve the implementation of trap handling
+#### Improve the Implementation of trap handling
 Since the application's Trap context is not in the kernel address space, call current_trap_cx to **obtain the variable reference of the current application's Trap context** instead of passing it as a parameter to trap_handler as before.
-As for the process of trap processing, nothing has changed.
+Nothing changed for trap processing.

-For the sake of simplicity, the trap processing process of S state -> S state is weakened: direct panic.
+For simplicity, the trap processing process of S state -> S state is weakened: **panic** directly.
 Note: ch9 will support S state -> S state trap processing

 ---

-#### Improve the implementation of trap handling
+#### Improve the Implementation of trap handling

 ```rust